ManikantaKandula-1999/StockExchangeLLD/README.md

-Here is your content **cleanly formatted and structured** for readability (without changing the meaning):

----

 # In-Memory Trading System (Stock Exchange Simulation)

 Design and implement an **efficient in-memory trading system** similar to a stock exchange, where registered users can **place, execute, and cancel trades**.
 The system should demonstrate **synchronization and concurrency** in a **multi-threaded environment**.